 We are a registered Scottish charity established on 23 June 2014.

 Mobile: 0750 647 5204 and 07717 437 727

 Chief Executive Officer

 Mary Sharpe, Advocate, has been our CEO since May 2016.
 Since childhood Mary has been fascinated by the power of the mind.
-She calls on her wide professional experience, training and scholarship to help The Reward Foundation tackle the real issues of love, sex and the Internet.
+She calls on her wide professional experience, training and scholarship to help The Reward Foundation tackle the real issues today around love, sex and the internet.
 For more information on Mary click here.

 Board Members include…

 Dr Darryl Mead is the Chair of The Reward Foundation.
 Darryl is an expert on the internet and the information age.
-He established the first free public internet facility in Scotland in 1996 and has advised the Scottish and UK governments on the challenges of our transition to a digital society.
-Darryl is a Fellow of Chartered Institute of Library and Information Professionals and an Honorary Research Associate at University College London.
+He established the first free public internet facility in Scotland in 1996.
+Since then Darryl has advised the Scottish and UK governments on the challenges of our transition to a digital society.
+Darryl is a Fellow of Chartered Institute of Library and Information Professionals.
+He is also an Honorary Research Associate at University College London.

 Follow these links to learn more about The Reward Foundation:

 We do not offer therapy.
 We do signpost services who do.